askovdal/pubQuest_exam/README.md

 Tested using Python 3.11.3 and 3.9.6

 ### macOS and Linux
-Clone the repository, cd into it and write the following commands:
+Clone the repository, cd into it and run the following commands:
 ```shell
 cd api
 python3 -m venv .venv